Your Research Tools to Quantify Neurotransmitters

 Microdialysis samples are referred to as microdialysate or just dialysate.
 The microdialysate is collected either manually or by the preferred method, a fraction collector.
-The sample is prepared for analysis by various detectors including but not limited to UV, ECD, and mass spec.
-More details below.
+The sample is prepared for analysis by various detectors, including but not limited to UV, ECD, and mass spec.
+More details are below.

 In-Depth Explanation of Microdialysis

 After reading about Eicom’s Ideal system, you may have noticed some interesting traits.
-Firstly, why the rotating cage?
-Secondly, why another pump for large molecules?
-Well, to answer these we have to think about the basic microdialysis setup.
+First, why the rotating cage?
+Second, why another pump for large molecules?
+Well, to answer these, we have to think about the basic microdialysis setup.

 Recovery Percentage from Microdialysis

 Diffusion: The diffusion rate is inversely proportional to the molecular size.
 This means that as the molecular weight of the analyte increases, the diffusion rate will decrease.
 If the diffusion rate decreases, then the recovery percent decreases.
 This essentially forces a lower flow rate for large molecules.
-Next, hydrophobicity also plays a role in the diffusion rate and must be considered when analyzing large molecules such as neuropeptides.
+Next, hydrophobicity also plays a role in the diffusion rate and must be considered when analyzing large molecules, such as neuropeptides.
 Hydrophobic molecules also exhibit “sticky” characteristics which make monitoring of concentration changes (primarily decreases) difficult since these changes take significantly longer to equilibrate.
-Furthermore, the concentration of the target analyte can be depleted from the area around the probe faster than it can be supplied by the cells or diffused from surrounding extracellular fluid; This is partly due to diffusion in tissue taking longer than in aqueous solutions due to limited extracellular fluid and indirect diffusion pathways between cells.
-Additionally, analytes may attach to cells along the way and slow down their diffusion; Results can be misinterpreted if this principle is not considered during the study.
+The concentration of the target analyte can be depleted from the area around the probe faster than it can be supplied by the cells or diffused from surrounding extracellular fluid; This is partly because of diffusion in tissue taking longer than in aqueous solutions due to limited extracellular fluid and indirect diffusion pathways between cells.
+Analytes may attach to cells along the way and slow down their diffusion; Results can be misinterpreted if this principle is not considered during the study.

 Perfusion liquid: The perfusion liquid should be as close as possible in nature to the extracellular fluid.
-The purpose of this is to limit the ionic transfer across the membrane which can affect diffusion rates.
-Many use a Ringer’s solution (148 mM NaCl, 4 mM KCl, 3 mM CaCl2) which has higher calcium and potassium levels than aCSF (148 mM NaCl, 4 mM KCl, 1.2 mM CaCl2 ,0.85 mM MgCl2).
-The aCSF solution more closely mimics physiological salt conditions in-vivo which, in turn, yields more accurate readings from the animal.
+The purpose of this is to limit the ionic transfer across the membrane, which can affect diffusion rates.
+Many use a Ringer’s solution (148 mM NaCl, 4 mM KCl, 3 mM CaCl2) which has higher calcium and potassium levels than aCSF (148 mM NaCl, 4 mM KCl, 1.2 mM CaCl2, 0.85 mM MgCl2).
+The aCSF solution more closely mimics physiological salt conditions in-vivo which yields more accurate readings from the animal.
 For microdialysis of large molecules, an osmotic agent such as BSA (bovine serum albumin) may be added to limit fluid loss through large pore membranes.
 BSA also serves as a blocking agent by preventing non-specific adsorption of other peptides and proteins to the probe and tubing surfaces.

 Some researchers like to do bilateral microdialysis.
-The idea is that one probe is functioning as a baseline while certain manipulations occur to the other probe.
+One probe is functioning as a baseline while certain manipulations occur to the other probe.